 Alfred & Waterboro.
 Apple orchard run by Gile Family Farm.
 Most

 varieties of apples available.
 Also, PYO blueberries in season.

-- Old School House Farm - flowers and vegetables
+- Old School House Farm - apples, flowers and vegetables

 Rocks Road #162, Kennebunkport, ME.
 Phone:

 Last week of June until Thanksgiving, from 8 am to 6 pm, 7 days a week; Upick apples open until November 1st, 8 am to 6 pm, in 2022, price is 89

 c a pound, We have pumpkins, mums , cider, apple cider donuts, corn stalks and more.after Thanksgiving to sell Maine grown Christmas trees and hand made

 Pick your own flowers and vegetables.
 Wide variety to choose